cooldatasoft/wicket-menu/README.md

 So if you are using **wicket 7.0.0** then you should get **wicket-menu 7.0.0.x** where x is the largest to get the latest.

+For MultiLevelCssMenu to work properly, you need to strip the wicket tags.

+eg. getMarkupSettings().setStripWicketTags(true);

 Current Release version for maven users:

 ```